ac238/skyrmions-trial/README.md

 The contour plot is of rho, the Pontryagin density, but it can be changed to check other unseen values such as m3 or norm_m (to ensure it is preserved).
 A line of code is present which can be uncommented to replace the graphs with a single "slice" of the skyrmion along the x-axis.

+% check conserved quantities
+Calculates conserved quantities such as S_z and various types of energy.
+Only the Zeeman, A, and stiffness terms have been implemented; Coulomb and electric field are coming soon.
+Plots them over time after all time is elapsed.